itstuyihao/CIPD-DRL/README.md

 # CIPD-DRL for Multi-Rate WLANs

 ## Overview
 Based on my [first project](https://github.com/itstuyihao/CIPD-802.11), I extend my CIPD backoff mechanism from a single-rate to a multi-rate scenario by using a **sequence transduction model with multi-agent DRL** framework to improve the overall performance.
-However, because this project is still under consideration by the journal, I provide only part of the scripts for concept demonstration purposes in this repository.
-I will provide full access to the code once this project is accepted by the journal.
+However, because this paper has just been accepted by the journal and is not yet fully available online, I provide only part of the scripts for concept demonstration purposes in this repository.
+I will provide full access to the code once the paper is published.

 ## Interface (Agent–Environment Interaction)
 ```